hopeman15/awesome-regenerative-agriculture/README.md

 # Awesome Regenerative Agriculture 🧑‍🌾

-A curated list of regenerative agriculture related topics.
+A curated list of regenerative agriculture topics and resources.

 ## What's Regenerative Agriculture? 🌾